ashayssaoji/CentWise/README.md

    Visual representation of the amount you owe and the amount you are owed in the form of pie charts

 9. Update User Profile:
-   Allows users to update the personal profile details
+   Allows users to update their personal profile details

 10. Profile picture:
    Used Multer to add the functionality for uploading and updating user profile display picture